kanflo/ADS-B-funhouse/README.md

 ## adsbclient.py

 This is yet another ADS-B decoder written in Python.
-It feeds off port 30003 on your dump1090 receiver and is invoked using:
+It feeds off port 30003 on your dump1090 receiver and publishes each message to your MQTT broker.
+It is invoked using:

 `% adsbclient.py -m <dump1090 host> -H <MQTT host> -r <radar name> -pdb PlaneBase.sqb`